 CBP-201 is a human monoclonal antibody targeting IL-4Rα, which we have observed to have dose-dependent and differentiated pharmacokinetics and pharmacodynamics in an early clinical trial.

 As an inhibitor of IL-4Rα, CBP-201 blocks inflammatory signaling by both IL-4 and IL-13.
 CBP-201 binds to a region of IL-4Rα that is distinct from that bound by dupilumab (an antibody that targets IL-4Rα and is marketed as Dupixent®).
-Our clinical development program is focused on differentiating CBP-201 in three areas, with the potential to show rapid onset and sustained clinical outcomes with a convenient dosing frequency.
+Our clinical development program is focused on differentiating CBP-201 in three areas, with the potential to show rapid onset and sustained improvements in clinical outcomes with a convenient dosing frequency.

 Atopic dermatitis (Phase 2)